AndersDeath/diary2/000-current.md

 # 17 November - Tuesday - Gündoğan - 49 day of immigration

 I had 2 interview and sevaral meeeting today.
 It was interesting and I found new things for me.
+Today morning I passes challenge about binary search.
+Yes, I returned to algorithm learning.
+I need to remember more before january.
+This time the new turn of job searchin will have been started.